 Quick Change Station

-Skins allow you to change the theme of your character outfit.
-These apply different styles on the existing outfits that have unique shaders and patterns that can even be animated.
+Skins allow you to change the theme of your character‘s outfit.
+These apply different styles to the existing outfits that have unique shaders and patterns that can even be animated.
 However, that’s not where the customization end regarding skins.
-Which brings us to colors.
+This brings us to colors.

 Echo Device Skins

 The in-game menu in Borderlands 3 is a mobile EchoDevice.
 This Heads-up-Display (HUD) has the default Borderlands look.
 You can also choose different styles for your EchoDevice.
 This functionality hasn’t been shown off to the public as far as I know.
 I think that we will see brand loyalty rewards integration here.
 That when you complete specific challenges, you will be rewarded with for example a Hyperion theme for your EchoDevice.

 I want to take full credit for this feature :p Back in the Borderlands 2 days, I created wallpapers that looked like the in-game skill trees.
 After making one for each Vault Hunter I started making a few manufacturers specific designs.
 You can find them on my DeviantArt, I haven’t uploaded all the old wallpapers to my site (yet).

 If you signed up for the Borderlands Vault Insider Program and earned enough points.
 Then you can redeem customization items on the official Borderlands website.
 These season rewards are exclusive to the site.
 You don’t have to worry about that specific items will disappearing from the rewards page.